 Insight Garden Program is an equal opportunity employer and we value having staff who come from communities that are most impacted by the issues we aim to address.
-We especially encourage people of color, LGBTQ people, systems impacted people, and people with disabilities to apply.
+We especially encourage people of color, LGBTQ people, people directly impacted by the carceral system and/or with lived incarceration experience and people with disabilities to apply.

 How to Apply

 To apply, please submit a resume and a cover letter explaining why you are interested in the position to the Hiring Committee at firstname.lastname@example.org